-In the latter part of the medium-range (~7-15 days), the role of the sub-surface layers of the ocean becomes increasingly important, and hence observations of these variables become relevant.
-In this respect the requirements of global NWP are similar to those of seasonal and inter-annual forecasting (see SoG on Seasonal and Inter-annual Forecasting).
-However, the NWP and sub-seasonal forecasting have higher requirements on timelines and vertical sampling of the ocean mixed layer
+The sub-surface layers of the ocean play a significant role in modulating the air-sea interaction at early forecast ranges.
+The need of a prognostic ocean model to correctly forecast tropical cyclone activity has also demonstrated.
+The amplitude of the diurnal cycle is also modulated by the depth of the ocean mixed layer.
+Hence, timely observations of the upper ocean variables become relevant.
+In this respect, the requirements of global NWP are becoming more similar to those of seasonal and inter-annual forecasting (see SoG on Seasonal and Inter-annual Forecasting).
+However, the NWP and sub-seasonal forecasting have higher requirements on timelines and vertical sampling of the ocean mixed layer.